During the first week, familiarize yourself with any

 Advisory Council (it may be called the County Ag Advancement Council in

-your county).
+your county) or County Horticultural Advisory Counci.
 Familiarize yourself with support web sites (Go to

 www.ca.uky.edu/anr first, click

-on the Agent Resources link and test a few sites to get familiar with
+on the Agent Resources link and try a few sites to get familiar with

-have taken a ride around the county prior to you interview, but a tour
+have taken a ride around the county, but a tour

 with a colleague or, preferably, a county leader will help you get

-acquainted with the different communities in the county.
-This will
+acquainted with the different communities in the county and should be

 also provide an opportunity to bond with a leader.